rht-labs/tech-exercise/docs/slides/content/scrum.md

 #### _What is it?_
-When you hear someone say that they are now doing agile, their team is using agile, or their organization has adopted agile, there's a very strong chance that what they are actually doing is some form of Scrum. <!--{.element: style="font-size: smaller; font-weight: 100;"} -->
+When you hear someone say that they are doing Agile, their team is using Agile, or their organization has adopted Agile, there's a very strong chance that what they are actually doing is some form of Scrum. <!--{.element: style="font-size: smaller; font-weight: 100;"} -->
 </br></br>

 ##### Scrum is not the same as agile.
 Agile is an ideology.
 It is underpinned by those values and principles set out in the Agile Manifesto.
-Scrum is one of several frameworks that instantiates Agile and makes the principles a reality through a group of practices.
+Scrum is one of several frameworks that embodies Agile and makes the principles a reality through a group of practices.
 It is also, by far, the most popular Agile framework. <!--{.element: style="font-size: smaller; font-weight: 100;"} -->